intel/Resilient-ML-Research-Platform/README.md

 [![Black Hat Arsenal](https://raw.githubusercontent.com/toolswatch/badges/master/arsenal/usa/2018.svg?sanitize=true)](http://www.toolswatch.org/2018/05/black-hat-arsenal-usa-2018-the-w0w-lineup/)

-# Resilient-ML-Research-Platform
+# MLsploit: Resilient-ML-Research-Platform

 This is a web platform to demo Machine Learning as a Service (MLaaS) on security researches.
-It has a machine learning (ML) pipeline to analyze data and also is a portal for backend user to emulate uploaded binaries.
+It has a machine learning (ML) pipeline to build and tune models.
+It also has a portal to demos adversarial ML and countermeasures.

+* MLaaS:
+  - ML classifier creation and inference
+* MLsploit:
-It demos adversarial ML and countermeasures.
+  - Adversarial ML and demos

 ## Getting Started
 ### Dependancies
 * CentOS or Ubuntu
 * Apache Hadoop & Spark
 * MongoDB
-* Scikit-Learn, Numpy, Keras and related Python packages
+* Python 2.7, Scikit-Learn, Numpy, Keras and related Python packages
 * Django & SQLite
-* Python 2.7
 * Docker (optional)

 ### Installation